simboden/BVtkNodes/README.md

 - Add-on code is available at
   https://github.com/tkeskita/BVtkNodes.
 To download add-on from Github, Select “Clone or download”, then “Download ZIP”.
-- Start Blender, go to “File” –> “User Preferences” –> “Add-ons” –> “Install” –> open the add-on zip file.
+- Start Blender, go to “Edit” –> “Preferences” –> “Add-ons” –> “Install” –> open the add-on zip file.
 - Activate the “BVTKNodes” add-on in Preferences.
 Add-on is located in Node category, Testing level of Blender add-ons.
-- Click “Save Preferences” to autoload add-on every time Blender is started